Fact Sheet 4 October 1998

 Yes.
 The Illinois EPA believes that the work plan that was developed for the process of demolition and decommissioning of this facility includes all the proper references to applicable state and federal guidelines on safe work practices.

-As stated in Illinois EPA's fact sheet #3 for the refinery site (June 1998), if the work proceeds according to the contractor's work plan and requirements of federal and state laws, potential exposure of site contaminants to the surrounding community should be minimized.
+As stated in the Illinois EPA Fact Sheet 3 (June 1998), if the work proceeds according to the contractor's work plan and requirements of federal and state laws, potential exposure of site contaminants to the surrounding community should be minimized.

-Illinois EPA has a project manager on site five days a week to insure that the terms of the work plan are met.
+The Illinois EPA has a project manager on site five days a week to ensure that the terms of the work plan are met.
 Additionally, an asbestos inspector from the Illinois EPA Marion field office has been periodically visiting the site.
-Specific questions about health concerns may be posed to Lynn Stone, toxicologist at the Illinois Dept. of Public Health, Marion (618/993-7010) or to Eric Paulin, Director of Environmental Health for Lawrence County at 618/943-3302.

 Is the asbestos material being properly contained before it is taken off site to a landfill?